VictoriaSanchezz/cypress-first-steps/README.md

 # My Cypress Automation

-## This project use Cypress to automate and test a login feature and a user update feature.
-Cypress is a JavaScript-based end-to-end testing framework that allows developers to write tests and execute them in a real browser.
+This project uses Cypress to automate and test a login and user update features.
+Cypress is a JavaScript-based end-to-end testing framework that allows developers to write and execute tests in a real browser.

 # Installation
 ```bash